Tahiti: Arrival of the missionaries

-In November 1835 Charles Darwin visited Tahiti aboard HMS Beagle on its circumnavigation, captained by Robert FitzRoy.
-He was impressed by what he perceived to be the positive influence the missionaries had had on the sobriety and moral character of the population.
-Darwin praised the scenery, but was not flattering towards Tahiti's Queen Pōmare IV.
+In November 1835, Charles Darwin visited Tahiti aboard HMS Beagle on its circumnavigation, captained by Robert FitzRoy.
+He was impressed by what he perceived as the positive influence the missionaries had on the population's sobriety and moral character.
+Darwin praised the scenery, but was not flattering towards Tahiti's queen Pōmare IV.
 Captain Fitzroy negotiated payment of compensation for an attack on an English ship by Tahitians, which had taken place in 1833.